malcolmlewis/gh_vagrant-issue-12777/README.md

 ### Create Ignition Iso Image
 There is a pre configured file in disk/ignition the password is opensuse but requires your ssh key for remote access.

+The cluster.conf file allows root login;

+- Mode is 0640 or 416 in decimal

+Contents are;
+- PermitRootLogin yes
+- PasswordAuthentication yes

 A new ignition file to your requirements can be created via the [Fuel Ignition Website](https://opensuse.github.io/fuel-ignition/).
 You need to download the config.ign file and save in the disk/ignition directory.

 Create the required Ignition iso image with the following command for a vagrant ignition iso image;